michaeluno/admin-page-framework/readme.txt

 = 3.7.0 =
 - Added the ability of nesting sections.
 - Changed the factory class name of the page meta box from `AdminPageFramework_MetaBox_Page` to `AdminPageFramework_PageMetaBox`.
+- Fixed an issue of page meta box layouts which occurred when no side meta box exists.
 - Fixed the style of section tab in WordPress 4.4.

 = 3.6.4 - 20105/11/19 =